reysmerwvr/laravel-spanish-docs/facades.md

         return Cache::get('key');
     });

-A través de la documentación de Laravel, muchos de los ejemplos usarán facades para demostrar varias características del framework.
+Throughout the Laravel documentation, many of the examples will use facades to demonstrate various features of the framework.

 <a name="when-to-use-facades"></a>
-## Cuándo Usar Facades
+## When To Use Facades

-Las Facades tienen múltiples beneficios.
-Brindan una sintaxis tersa y memorizable que permite utilizar las características de Laravel sin tener que recordar nombres de clase largos que deben ser inyectados o configurados manualmente.
-Además, debido a su uso único de los métodos dinámicos PHP, son fáciles de probar.
+Facades have many benefits.
+They provide a terse, memorable syntax that allows you to use Laravel's features without remembering long class names that must be injected or configured manually.
+Furthermore, because of their unique usage of PHP's dynamic methods, they are easy to test.

-Sin embargo, deben guardarse ciertas precauciones al hacer uso de facades.
-El peligro principal de las facades es la corrupción de alcance de clases.
-Como las facades son tan fáciles de usar y no requieren inyección, pued resultar fácil dejar que tus clases sigan creciendo y usar muchas facades en una sola clase.
-Usando inyección de dependencias, este potencial es mitigado por la retroalimentación visual que un constructor grande te da cuando tu clase está creciendo demasiado.
-Entonces, al usar facades, pon especial atención al tamaño de tu clase para que su alcance de responsabilidades permanezca limitado.
+However, some care must be taken when using facades.
+The primary danger of facades is class scope creep.
+Since facades are so easy to use and do not require injection, it can be easy to let your classes continue to grow and use many facades in a single class.
+Using dependency injection, this potential is mitigated by the visual feedback a large constructor gives you that your class is growing too large.
+So, when using facades, pay special attention to the size of your class so that its scope of responsibility stays narrow.

-> {tip} CUando se construye un paquete de tercera partes que interactúa con Laravel, es mejor inyectar [Laravel contracts](/docs/{{version}}/contracts) en vez de usar facades.
-Como los paquetes son construidos fuera de Laravel, no tendrás acceso a los testing helpers para facades de Laravel.
+> {tip} When building a third-party package that interacts with Laravel, it's better to inject [Laravel contracts](/docs/{{version}}/contracts) instead of using facades.
+Since packages are built outside of Laravel itself, you will not have access to Laravel's facade testing helpers.

 <a name="facades-vs-dependency-injection"></a>
-### Facades Vs. Inyección De Dependencias
+### Facades Vs. Dependency Injection

-Uno de los principales beneficios de la inyección de dependencias es la habilidad de intercambiar implementaciones de la clase inyectada. is the ability to swap implementations of the injected class.
+One of the primary benefits of dependency injection is the ability to swap implementations of the injected class.
 This is useful during testing since you can inject a mock or stub and assert that various methods were called on the stub.

-Típicamente, no sería posible imitar o sustituir un método de clase verdaderamente estático.
-Sin embargo, como las facades utilizan métodos dinámicos para hacer proxy de llamadas de método a objetos resueltos desde el service container, podemos de hecho probar las facades exactamente como probaríamos una instancia de clase inyectada.
-Por ejemplo, dada la siguiente ruta:
+Typically, it would not be possible to mock or stub a truly static class method.
+However, since facades use dynamic methods to proxy method calls to objects resolved from the service container, we actually can test facades just as we would test an injected class instance.
+For example, given the following route:

     use Illuminate\Support\Facades\Cache;